Overview – Kibale NP

 • Chimp habituation experience and night walks also available

-• Relatively pristine forest
+• Large areas of pristine forest

-• Excellent birding in the forest and wetland
+• Excellent forest and wetland birding

-• Nature walks and village visits offered in the neighboring Bigodi Community
+• Nature walks and village visits offered in the neighboring Bigodi community

 Kibale NP Safari Reviews